mhdr3a/transformers-snli/README.md

         --output_dir mnli-6
 ```
 * Note that the instructions above apply to models fine-tuned on MNLI; however, a model which is fine-tuned on SNLI could also be evaluated using these instructions with a few minor changes explained at the end of this document; nevertheless, I suggest
-using [these instructions](https://github.com/mhdr3a/cartography) to do so.
+using [this repository](https://github.com/mhdr3a/cartography) to do so.

 This will create the snli_predictions.txt file in ./mnli-6, which can then be evaluated using evaluate_predictions.py.